The Campaign for the Future of Jewish Life at Brandeis

 We hear that all the time, and it speaks to how closely Brandeis is identified with vibrant Jewish life.

 Brandeis is one of the most welcoming campuses for Jewish students in the country.
-For decades, the story has been that Brandeis didn’t need a dedicated Hillel building.
+For decades, we accepted that our Jewish roots made a dedicated building unnecessary.
 But the campus was never designed to support the full breadth of extracurricular Jewish life.
-Now, Hillel has fully outgrown its patchwork of programmatic spaces, and Brandeis urgently wants to invest in a dedicated Center that will sustain Jewish life on campus.
+Now, Hillel has fully outgrown its patchwork of spaces, and the time has come to give Jewish life a permanent home.

 Hillel at Brandeis: Where Jewish Students Flourish